-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Friday, January 17, 2020.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Friday, January 17, 2020.

 When many people think of home inspectors, they think of the person who comes out to check out their home before the bank agrees to extend a loan for them to purchase the property.
 Some individuals have them come out and check out the work on their homes before they make a final payment to their contractor though.